Guinea-Bissau: Coup attempt fails after gunfire in capital | DW | 01.02.2022

 Guinea-Bissau's president said the situation is now under control, after gunmen launched an assault on a government palace in the capital.
 West African bloc ECOWAS has condemned the attack, along with the UN.

-Guinea-Bissau President Umaro Sissoco Embalo said stability was restored on Tuesday, after a suspected coup attempt in the country's capital.
+Guinea-Bissau President Umaro Sissoco Embalo said stability was restored on Tuesday, after a suspected coup attempt in the country's capital, Bissau.

 Embalo told the media that officials were taking part in a meeting at a government palace, while assailants with AK-47s launched an attack on the building.

-"Our republican defense and security forces were able to stop this evil," Sissoco said.
-He said the attack "has to do with our fight against narco trafficking" though it's unclear who is behind the assault.
+"Our republican defense and security forces were able to stop this evil," Embalo said.
+He said the attack "has to do with our fight against narco trafficking" though it's unclear who is exactly behind the assault.

 Regional groups swiftly condemned the violence, giving credence to fears that the military had attempted to take over the West African nation once more.